Tips

 Share this tip

-• Weekly sessions generate accumulated scores
+• The weekly sessions generate accumulated points

 • The fortnightly trophy ceremony replicates the ritual of official races: podium, public recognition, photos